DercilioFontes/linux/README.md

 - If you forget the PID number, you can use `ps` (process status) utility to display it.

 - If you forget the job number, you can use the `jobs` builtin to determine the job number of the background job.

+## Filename generation / pathname expansion

+- _metacharacters_ / _wildcards_ --> characters that have a special meaning to the shell.

+- When one of these special characters appears in an argument on the command line, the shell expands that argument into a list of filenames and passes the list to the program that the command line calls.

+- Filenames that contain these special caharacters are called _ambiguous file references_ because they do not refer to any one specific file.

+- The process that the shell performs on these filenames is called _pathname expansion_ or _globbing_.

+### `?`

+- It matches any single character in the name of a existing file.

+- `ls memo?` --> matches `memo5`, `memo9`, `memoa`, `memos`

+### `*`

+- The asterisk performs a function similar to that of the question mark, except that it matches any number of characters, _including zero characters_, in a filename.

+- `ls s*`, `ls *.txt`

+### `[]`

+- A pair of square brackets surrounding a list of characters causes the shell to match filenames containing the individual characters.

+- Each character-class definition can replace only a single character, _one at a time_, within a filename.

+- `cat page[2468].txt` --> `page2.txt`, `page4.txt`, `page6.txt` and `page8.txt`

+- A hyphen defines a range of characters.

+- `cat page[6-9].txt` --> `page6.txt`, `page7.txt`, `page8.txt` and `page9.txt`